 Recent world events involving domestic cyberthreats and debilitating ransomware attacks on critical U.S. infrastructure have prompted private corporations and the government alike to place a renewed urgency on cybersecurity and network defense measures.

 Every day, before you have even finished your first cup of coffee, you've likely sifted through a myriad of email messages, most of which are equally important and require action.
 However, behind some messages is a hopeful cybercriminal waiting for you to react to their sophisticated phishing email.
 So how can you recognize and react to the fraudulent emails coming at you multiple times a day?

 It seems we can’t go more than 24 hours without hearing about the latest and greatest data breach affecting millions.
-These headlines are worrisome and have lead to many sleepless nights for business leaders at small and medium-sized businesses.
+These headlines are worrisome and have led to many sleepless nights for business leaders at small and medium-sized businesses (SMBs).

 "PHISHING ATTACKS PREVALENT AMONG SMALL AND MEDIUM-SIZED BUSINESSES"

 Does this common headline make you wonder if you have taken the right steps to protect your small and medium-sized business (SMB)?
 Let's assume you have a robust firewall, up-to-date antivirus, and a current patching program.
 Your remote employees are working from a private VPN, ensuring secure network access.
 You've created a password policy requiring complex passwords that must be changed frequently.
 And recently, you've implemented multi-factor authentication (MFA), adding extra security against compromised credentials.
 If this describes your network security, then you are on the right track, but have you considered the human element?